 If you need to cancel for a covered reason, you may be able to be reimbursed for pre-paid, non-refundable travel arrangements that you didn’t use.
 These could include accommodations, flights and tours.

-You’ll need to notify your travel suppliers and World Nomads within 72 hours and send the following documentation with your claim (as it applies to your case) within 90 days:
+You’ll need to notify your travel suppliers and World Nomads within 72 hours and send the following documentation with your claim:

 - Proof of payment for your travel arrangements.

-- Proof of any refunds received or denials of compensation, such as from your common carrier.
+- Proof of any refunds received or denials of compensation, such as from your airline or other transportation provider.

 - All unused air, rail, cruise, or other tickets.

-- Claims involving other reasons also require documentation such as police reports, a copy of the jury notice, etc.
+- Claims involving other reasons also require documentation such as police reports, a copy of the jury summons, etc.

 Claims can be reimbursed only for trip expenses paid in cash, credit or check (deposits and payments made in vouchers or mileage points don’t qualify for coverage).